-The directors of the Bank are responsible for the other information.
-The other information comprises the information included in the directors' report and corporate governance report, but does not include the consolidated financial statements and our auditor's report thereon.
+The directors of the Company are responsible for the other information.
+The other information comprises the information included in the Report of the directors and Corporate Governance Report, but does not include the consolidated financial statements and our auditor's report thereon.